Top 10 Best Cars For New Drivers

 It’s definitely been designed for the style-conscious.
 There are dozens of personalisation options, paint options and ways to make it your own (but be mindful of resale values when you’re choosing those colour combinations).

-The Toyota Aygo’s 1 litre engine may not be big, but it is characterful.
-It’ll give you a good rev and perform with heaps of enthusiasm.
-It feels perky on city streets thanks to sharp steering and suspension, too.
+While the Toyota Aygo’s 1.0 litre engine may not be big, but it is characterful.
+It’ll happily rev and perform with heaps of enthusiasm.
+It feels ample on city streets thanks to sharp steering and suspension, too.